rmonthil/Gogolitor/README.md

 # Gogolitor

 Minimal fluid solver written as a c++ core interfaced with pyton, that tracks a fluid interface.
-This projecti aims to be used for interactive fluid simulations in videogames.
+This project aims to be used for interactive fluid simulations in videogames.

 ## Python Interface